 Want some time away with your partner?
 Here’s our guide to the best romantic places and spaces.

-The coastal path is a fantastic route.
-You’ll find views of the Isle of Wight, the many marina’s along the coast, great cafe’s and pubs and plenty of benches to sit on and while away your time.
+The main picture for this blog is the coastal path at Milford on Sea from Brian Terrey.
+It’s as beautiful as his picture.
+You’ll find views of the Isle of Wight, the many marinas along the coast, great cafes and pubs and plenty of benches to sit on and while away your time.

 We love starting in Lymington town and walking east toward Milford on Sea.
 Stop for coffee at Lymington Yachthaven (and warm up by their wood burner) before heading out to the most exposed part of the coastal path toward Keyhaven, the bird reserves and marshes.
 We love eating at Salt Rock in Milford, which is informal and vibrant.
 If you don’t make it that far, or want a more formal lunch setting, then the nearest best alternative is Yachthaven.
 Their restaurant is on the first floor and has floor to ceiling glass windows.
 It looks over the large marina and the food is excellent.

 For a shorter walk with great picnic spot options, we recommend people walk from Tanners Lane towards Lymington.
 This isn’t a long walk.
 But once you walk away from the parking area you’ll very quickly (in about 100 metres) find yourself with only the views as company.
 Take a picnic blanket and a book.
 There are plenty of places to stop for a snooze and watch the birds go by.

 A forest-based option with great coffee or cocktails.